eggtimebaby/BLE-Rotary-Encoder/README.md

-# ESP32 BLE Dual Encoder Control
+# ESP32 BLE Jog/Scrub Controller

-An enhanced Bluetooth LE keyboard and mouse controller using dual rotary encoders with the ESP32-C3 microcontroller.
-This project creates a wireless interface with two encoders and multiple buttons for navigation, media control, and mouse functionality.
+An enhanced Bluetooth LE controller using dual rotary encoders with the ESP32-C3 microcontroller.
+This project creates a wireless jog/scrub controller for video and audio editing, featuring simultaneous keyboard and mouse functionality for precise timeline control and editing operations.

 ## Current Status